schlagmichdoch/PairDrop/docs/host-your-own.md

 # Deployment Notes
 The easiest way to get PairDrop up and running is by using Docker.

-## Deployment with Docker from Docker Hub
+## Deployment with Docker

+### Docker Image from Docker Hub

 ```bash
 docker run -d --restart=unless-stopped --name=pairdrop -p 127.0.0.1:3000:3000 lscr.io/linuxserver/pairdrop
 ```

 > You must use a server proxy to set the X-Forwarded-For to prevent all clients from discovering each other (See [#HTTP-Server](#http-server)).
 >
-> To prevent bypassing the proxy and reach the docker container directly, `127.0.0.1` is specified in the run command.
+> To prevent bypassing the proxy by reaching the docker container directly, `127.0.0.1` is specified in the run command.

 ### Options / Flags
 Set options by using the following flags in the `docker run` command: